2017 Sakhir Formula 2 round: Background

-Other than the name change for the championship, there were some other changes in the off-season which were bound to create an interesting championship for 2017.
+Beyond the name change for the championship, there were some other major changes in the off-season.
 Both drivers from last year's Prema Racing, Pierre Gasly and Antonio Giovinazzi, left the championship for different championships.
 Gasly left the championship as the defending champion and subsequently went to race in the Super Formula Championship, having missed out on a drive in Formula One with Scuderia Toro Rosso.
 Although, he would remain as a reserve driver for the team as well as a test driver for the Red Bull outfit.
 He later made his Formula One début at the 2017 Malaysian Grand Prix, replacing Daniil Kvyat, then returning for the Mexican Grand Prix to partner New Zealander Brendon Hartley.
 Meanwhile, Giovinazzi would realize his Formula One dream, driving for Sauber, covering for the injured Pascal Wehrlein in the Australian Grand Prix and the Chinese Grand Prix as well as acting as a reserve driver for Scuderia Ferrari and Sauber F1 Team.
 In their place would be Ferrari junior drivers Charles Leclerc and Antonio Fuoco.
 With Leclerc being the reigning GP3 champion and Prema Racing being the champion team from 2016, this was already a hotly-favored combination for the 2017 championship.

 Debutants this year also included Alexander Albon, Ralph Boschung, Sérgio Sette Câmara and Nyck de Vries.
 Albon finished second in the previous years GP3 Series and was a constant front-runner.
 He would join the ART Grand Prix-outfit, joining McLaren driver, Nobuharu Matsushita.
 Boschung joins the championship off the back of a moderately-successful GP3 campaign, where he won the sprint race at the Red Bull Ring, driving for Koiranen GP.
 Joining the Campos Racing-outfit, he would partner a driver with experience in the championship - Stefano Coletti.
 After spending a couple years away from the championship, Coletti would return for his fifth attempt at the GP2/Formula Two title.
 Câmara would join MP Motorsport, filling the void left by the departing Oliver Rowland.
 Câmara had a relatively-successful year in Formula Three achieving third at the Masters of Formula 3 and again at the Macau Grand Prix, as well as a achieving modest results in the European Formula 3 Championship.
 He would partner Jordan King, who would attempt his third season in the championship.
 De Vries joined the Rapax team, joining experienced driver, Johnny Cecotto Jr. De Vries is a McLaren junior driver who has had success in the lower formula.
 Driving for ART Grand Prix in the 2016 GP3 Series season, De Vries became faster as the season progressed and was a regular front-runner throughout the season.